Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 ### HTTP/HTTPS Proxy for Discovery and Traceability Agent

-Use a HTTP/HTTPS Proxy for communication to the Amplify Platform.
+Use a HTTP/HTTPS Proxy for communication to the Amplify platform.
 This configuration is set for both the [Discovery](/docs/connect_manage_environ/connect_api_manager/agent-variables/) and [Traceability](/docs/connect_manage_environ/connect_api_manager/agent-variables/) Agents.

 Associated agent variables are: